 Finally, we have also assessed the frequency of policy domains according to the strength of parliamentary committees (to be tested for hypothesis 6).
 Following classification from the scholarship on the EP (Yordanova 2011; Chiru 2019), we have distinguished policy domains that are managed by "powerful committees" and "less powerful committees" (see. table 4).
 Because of institutional empowerment in the EP, strength of committees can vary over time though (e.g., JHA was a policy domain attached to a less powerful domain when instituted by the Maastricht treaty until 2004, before being discussed in a more powerful committee from 2004 and onwards).
 Unsurprisingly, we observe that powerful committees are predominantly associated with WPQs hard policy domains (81.3 percent of WPQs), while less powerful committees cover mostly mix of soft and neutral policy domains (respectively 56.1 and 45.0 percent of all WPQs).
 Yet, we do not find strong empirical evidence for our hypothesis 6 stating that gender differences should be stronger for policy domains attached to powerful committees.
 In fact, female MEPs ask slightly more WPQs in hard policy domains in areas covered by more powerful committees, in comparison to male MEPs (83.2 percent and 80.5 percent respectively).
 Overall, we can conclude from these descriptive stats that gender differences are observed in policy domains covered by WPQs (giving credit to H1), but the gap observed has been reducing substantially over time in hard policy domains, in which women have been increasingly active in their WPQs (supporting H2).
 Gender differences in soft policy domains are now wider than in the past though, even if they remain substantially limited (hardly 2 points of percentage).
+Furthermore, gender differences seems particularly larger for newcomers MEPs, and tend to be relative limited for the most experienced MEPs (as expected by H3).
 What is, therefore, certain is that female MEPs and male MEPs have been increasingly behaving alike regarding WPQ in related hard policy domains.
 On the opposite, we have no evidence of male becoming more active in soft policy domains.
 These descriptive stats tend, therefore, to reflect a gender pattern overall.
 We will now test these hypotheses in a systematic way controlling for other political and institutional factors, through multivariate models.